-Following your proposal for the supply of UK-Taiwan Student Exchange 2025 to Department for Business and Trade, we are pleased confirm our intention to award this Contract to you.
+Following your proposal for the supply of UK Semiconductors Handbook to the Department for Business and Trade, we are pleased confirm our intention to award this Contract to you.

-The attached Order Form, terms and conditions (Conditions) [and the [Schedules]] set out the terms of the contract between you and Department for Business and Trade for the provision of the Deliverables set out in the Order Form (the Contract).
+The attached Order Form, terms and conditions (Conditions) and the Schedules set out the terms of the contract between you and the Department for Business and Trade for the provision of the Deliverables set out in the Order Form (the Contract).